-Japan also went up in ranking from 30th in 2020 to 23rd in the Heritage Foundation’s 2021 Index of Economic Freedom.
+The Japan economy also went up in ranking from 30th in 2020 to 23rd in the Heritage Foundation’s 2021 Index of Economic Freedom.
 Its overall score improved from 73.3 to 74.1.

 Stock Exchanges and Capital Markets

 Established in 1878, the Tokyo Stock Exchange (TSE) is the largest stock exchange in the country and Asia.
-TSE is the third-largest stock exchange in the world, listing more than 3.700 companies as of June 2020, with a combined market capitalization of over $5.6 trillion.
+TSE is the fourth-largest stock exchange in the world, listing more than 3.700 companies as of July 2021, with a combined market capitalization of over $6.64 trillion.

 The top five companies listed on the TSE in terms of market capitalization are automobile manufacturer Toyota Motor Corporation, multinational conglomerate holding company SoftBank Group Corp., automation equipment manufacturer Keyence Corporation, drug firm Chugai Pharmaceutical Co., Ltd., and consumer electronics conglomerate Sony Corporation.